Microblading vs. Microshading: What's the Difference?

 What is Microshading?

-Microshading is also a semi-permanent makeup technique for eyebrows.
+Microshading is also a semi-permanent makeup technique for the eyebrows.
 It is also a simple and pain-free treatment that becomes further comfortable with numbing creams.
-However, it is not entirely similar to Microblading.
+However, it is not entirely the same as Microblading.

-An expert will use a stippling method during this treatment, unlike making hair-like strokes with pigment in the eyebrows.
+An expert will use a stippling method during this treatment, which is different from creating hair-like strokes with pigment in the eyebrows, as in microblading.
 It means that they will deliver repetitive pigment doses to the eyebrow instead of doing it in one go, like Microblading.

 Styles of Microshading